jacob-d-morgan/data-processing/plan-of-attack.md

 ---------------

 - [x] Locate & Copy Files: Locate all the ISODAT result files and copy to my laptop
+- Done: Copied XP Results folder as of 2019-03-20

 - [ ] Catalog Files: Catalog files by core